 This course studies the functions and activities of management in the organization and control of farm and ranch resources.
 Activities of management emphasized are taxes, land and capital acquisition, labor management, and estate planning.
 An accounting background is helpful but not required.

-Futures Marketing and Hedging AGEC-103 3 hours
+Futures Marketing and Hedging

 This course covers the basic mechanics of the commodity futures markets.
 Fundamental analysis and technical analysis are studied as they relate to the speculator and the hedger.